mebis-lp/moodle-mod_mootimeter/README.md

 ## Changes to styles.scss and files in scss/* ##

-If you want to change styles, you need to compile the scss files into css first.
+If you want to change styles, you need to compile the scss files into css after you made your changes, so they will be picked up.
 For doing so, just run `npm install` once after cloning the repository.

-Whenever you apply changes to `styles.scss` or any file in `scss/` directory, you need to run `npm run compile-css` in the plugin root directory.
-This creates the minified `styles.css` file which is being read and used by moodle.
+Whenever you have applied changes to `styles.scss` or any file in `scss/` directory, you need to run `npm run compile-sass` in the plugin root directory.
+This creates the `styles.css` file which is being read and used by moodle.